 – Madhavan Rathinam, VP of Ad Operations and Customer Success, Automatad.

-So, now the question is how AXT enables publishers to deliver 100% viewable ad impressions?
-That’s exactly what we’re about to see with the help of Automatad Blaze.
+So, now the question is how exactly AXT enables publishers to deliver 100% viewable ad impressions and what will be the incremental revenue?
+That’s what we’re about to see with the help of Automatad Blaze.
 Before we dive in, let’s give you a bit of context.

 What is Automatad Blaze?